joakim-brannstrom/dextool_mutate_demo/docker/README.md

 This directory contains Docker files for Mosquitto.

-The `1.6` directory contains the latest version of Mosquitto for that series, and provide the basis of the official image.
+The `2.0` directory contains the latest version of Mosquitto for that series, it uses libressl.
+The `2.0-openssl` directory is identical except that it uses openssl instead of libressl, and enables TLS-PSK and TLS v1.3 cipher support.

+The `1.6` directory contains the version of Mosquitto based on the 1.6 branch.
 It uses libressl.
 The `1.6-openssl` directory is identical except that it uses openssl instead of libressl, and enables TLS-PSK support.

 The `1.5` directory contains the version of Mosquitto based on the 1.5 branch.
 It uses libressl.
 The `1.5-openssl` directory is identical except that it uses